-CON ΓENTS
+CO NTENTS

-1. Purpose .
-2
+1. Purpose 2

-2. Effective Date .
-2
+2. Effective Date

-3. Scope .
-2
+3. Scope 2

-4. References .
-2
+4. References 2

-5. Definitions .
-3
+5. Definitions 3

-6. Policy .
-3
+6. Policy 3

-7. Responsibilities 11
+7. Responsibilities 10

-8. Review and Update 12
+8. Review and Update 10

-9. Appendix A 1
+9. Appendix A

-10. Appendix B 31
+10. Appendix B B1

-11. Appendix CC 21

 - 1. PURPOSE.
-This Board Order provides policy and procedures for the U.S. Chemical Safety and Hazard Investigation Board (CSB) and its staff to travel in support of the CSB Mission and be reimbursed in adherence with the Federal Travel Regulation (FTR) contained in Title 41 Code of Federal Regulations (CFR), chapters 300 through 304.
+This Order provides policy and procedures for the U.S. Chemical Safety and Hazard Investigation Board (CSB) and its staff to travel in support of the CSB Mission and be reimbursed in adherence with the Federal Travel Regulation (FTR) contained in Title 41 Code of Federal Regulations (CFR), chapters 300 through 304.
 This policy is intended as a supplement to provide CSB-specific guidance where applicable to facilitate and standardize a safe and cost-effective method for travelers to perform job-related travel in a manner that is financially advantageous to the Government and takes safety into consideration, and where allowable, convenience for the traveler. - 2.
 EFFECTIVE DATE.
-This Boad Order is effective upon passage by the Board. - 3.
+This Order is effective upon passage by the Board. - 3.
 SCOPE.
-This Board Order applies to all current and prospective CSB employees who are traveling in connection with official government business (Local, Temporary Duty (TDY), Invitational, Foreign, Pre-employment, and Emergency).
+This Order applies to all current and prospective CSB employees who are traveling in connection with official government business (Local, Temporary Duty (TDY), Invitational, Pre-employment, and Foreign).
 For pre-employment interviews, Board Order 5 is the governing policy.
 For new employees (referred to as "new appointees" in Board Order 6 (referenced below)), Board Order 6 is the governing policy.
 For foreign travel, Board Order 45 is the governing policy.
-When traveling to deliver a presentation, an Outreach Vetting form (CSB-BF-003)1 must first be completed and approved in accordance with Board Order 46.
-This policy (Board Order 49) should be applied to Board Orders 5, 6, and 45, where appropriate.
-Travel authorizations specific to chemical incident deployments are addressed in Appendix A. The list of Approved Travel Frequently Asked Questions and Answers are contained in Appendix B. The Request for Acceptance of Payment from Non-Federal Source form (CSB-ADMIN-004) is attached as Appendix C.
+This policy should be applied to Board Orders 5, 6, and 45, where appropriate.
+Travel authorizations specific to chemical incident deployments are addressed in Appendix A. The list of Approved Travel Frequently Asked Questions and Answers are contained in Appendix B.